 To add an extra bit of crunch to the outside of the cookie, I roll each cookie dough ball in a mixture of sugar, ginger, and cinnamon before they are baked.

 If you want to make a larger cookie, use a larger cookie scoop and bake them a tad bit longer.

+This Gingersnap cookie is crisp on the outside with a soft and chewy inside.
+Flavored with both ginger and cinnamon, these cookies taste as good as they smell.
 Use a cookie scoop for uniform sized cookies.
 Watch cookies closely as oven baking time can vary.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size: 1 Cookie